calblueprint/forte/README.md

 Make sure you have the right Ruby version running (2.2.5).
 Use rvm to download or update if necessary.
 Run `gem install bundler` if you don't have bundler.
 Run command:

     bundle install

+Install all the npm packages as well:

+    npm install

 ### Setup